 Distinguished Paper Award

 The Internal Medicine Distinguished Paper Award was established to identify quality research in the division.
 The project was initiated under the leadership of Deputy Division Head -- Research Dimitrios Kontoyiannis, M.D., and the oversight of the Research Committee.
-Articles authored by division faculty with an impact factor of six or above are identified quarterly by a librarian with the Research Medical Library.
-Dr. Kontoyiannis trims the field down to five to ten articles, which are then scrutinized by a five-member faculty selection committee that ultimately determines the winner.
+Articles authored by division faculty with an impact factor of six or above are identified semi-annually in a processed established by a librarian with the Research Medical Library.
+Dr. Kontoyiannis trims the field down to five to ten articles, which are then scrutinized by a five-member faculty selection committee that ultimately determines two winners, one in basic research and one in clinical research.
 The committee scores papers on originality, readability, broad appeal, technical aspects and translational value.

 Cyrus Scholar Award Competition

 The Michael and Mariet Cyrus Research Fund, established in 2005, promotes the development of basic and clinical research skills in internal medicine.
 Thanks to the generosity of the Cyrus family, two awards are given each year -- a Cyrus Scholar Award for Outstanding Basic Research, and a James S. and Suzanne Cyrus Scholar Award for Outstanding Clinical Research.
 Each winner receives $15,000 ($5,000 each for three years).

 - Friday, May 6, Pickens Tower, Floor 3, Rooms 1,2,7,8